 One optional addition I sometimes make is to add a big scoopful of raw cacao nibs to the coconut mixture.
 This adds extra nutrients and some crunch.
 Just beware that cacao is high histamine, so people with histamine intolerance might want to avoid this addition.

-I make mine with 90% Lindt chocolate, so they’re not completely dairy free, but if you use dairy free chocolate, or mix cocoa, sweetener and coconut oil, then that should work out quite well too.
+I make mine with 90% Lindt chocolate, so they're not completely dairy free, but if you use dairy free chocolate, or mix cocoa, sweetener and melted cocoa butter, then that should work out quite well too.

 Keep in mind that I am in the UK, so all the ingredients mentioned are easily available to me here, but similar items might not have the same name or consistency in your country.

 I get about 24 little squares from my tray, each one is worth about:

 - 126 calories

 - 13g fat